Darshansol9/TwitterProject/README.md

 # TwitterProject
 This project is to extract large scales tweets of given twitter_id's atleast 1000 followers and query on them for certain statistics
+Given a twitter ID, get a minimum of 1000 followers and for each follower gather upto 200 tweets Store the tuple (twitterID,followerID,tweetID,tweet) into a table managed in Azure Sql Service.
+Create a database server with appropriate tables in that Azure account.
+Setup the connectivity with all resources in Azure Manage Twitter Api Account by using developer console.

+Project Agenda:

+-- given twitter ID, gather follower ids of that twitter ID -- for each of the follower ID gather upto 200 original tweets -- exclude retweets, messages, images posting, likes it received

+Store that into the Azure table
+Write a client to query that Azure table.
+List all tweets for a given twitter ID
+List follower ID for a given twitter ID

+Make the query response time faster by indexing the SQL database.
+Deploy the Rest API endpoint to use this functionality from the internet.

+Setup:
 -------------------------------------------------------------------
 Contains 5 custom made python files. connect_database.py